voyd-lang/voyd/reference/types/overview.md

 ## Primitive Data Types

-Primitive data types are the most basic data types in Void.
+Primitive data types are the most basic data types in Voyd.
 They are value types that act as the building blocks for more complex data types.

 They include: